 # Decreasing Number of Oil Spills

-Number of medium sized (7-700 tonnes) and large spills (> 700 tonnes) caused by tankers, 1970-20122Download this graph as a static image
+Number of medium sized (7-700 tonnes) and large spills (> 700 tonnes) caused by tankers, 1970-20161

 # Decreasing Quantities of Oil Spilled

-# Oil Spills Unrelated to Tankers
+# Oil spills unrelated to tankers

 # Data Sources

 The International Tanker Owners Pollution Federation (ITOPF) maintains a database on oil spills caused by tankers, combined carriers and barges since 1970.
 The data covers the entire planet.
 The database can be found here.
-As of 2013 10,000 incidents are recorded.
 For all of these the ITOPF data base records the type of oil spilled, the spill amount, the cause and location of the incident and the vessel involved.
 The size of a spillage is grouped into three categories: less than 7 tonnes, 7-700 tonnes, and more than 700 tonnes of oil spilled.
 The majority of incidents belong to the smallest category of spillages.
 Nowadays oil spills can be detected by computer systems on the basis of satellite images.
 For the past, data is taken from other sources: Data on smaller spills are taken from the vessel owners and their insurers.
 For the larger spills the majority of information is taken from published sources of the shipping press.